About the Centre for Allergy Research

 CfA coordinates the activities within the Primary Care Network, Allergy Centre Stockholm.
 The Allergy Centre Stockholm gives support to primary care centres in the Stockholm area regarding the care of patients with asthma and allergies.
 The aim is to improve the care of those patients, as well as to support the primary care centres in their work with the follow-up of the quality of their care, and to encourage collaboration between primary and specialist care.
 Read more about the Allergy Centre Stockholm here.

-PhD student and Postdoc Network
+CfA PhD student and postdoc network

 Professor Gunilla Hedlin